 TRACK: If you’re not already, start tuning into your periods.
-Tracking apps chart your cycle, mood changes, diet, sleep and symptoms.
+Tracking apps chart your cycle, mood, diet, sleep and symptoms.
 Uncovering your unique hormonal patterns and having data about your monthly experiences will prove majorly helpful when it comes to understanding and managing perimenopause.
 As with most things health related, knowledge is power.

 How: Talk to your GP.

 EAT: Focus on getting some calcium reserves in the bank as women start losing bone mass after the age of 30.
 The recommended daily intake is 700mg daily (rising to 1,200mg in your 50s) from a variety of sources, including: dairy, kale, watercress, broccoli, cooked spinach, tofu (check on the label that it’s calcium set), dried figs, almonds and fortified plant milks.
 Make an effort to include phytooestrogen foods like tofu, chickpeas and edamame beans into your diet.
 And don’t be scared of fats, you need them to synthesize hormones - think healthy sources like sardines, salmon, avocados, extra virgin olive oil, eggs, nuts and seeds.

 How: Increase the number of plantbased foods you consume by eating the rainbow.
 If you’re vegan look at supplementing B12.
 Think about talking to a registered nutrition professional to help optimise your diet.

 EXERCISE: One of the best ways of warding off osteoporosis and investing in future bone health is through a combination of weight bearing exercise – walking, dancing, skipping and running – and resistance training.
 Carry your shopping, get a personal trainer on board or start lifting at the gym – your bones will thank you.
 And remember: muscle mass burns calories - the more you have, the higher your resting metabolism will be.